2018 Zurich ePrix: Preparations

-Fathi Derder was instrumental in Zurich's Formula E debut by putting forward a motion to except electric cars from a long-standing ban on motor racing in Switzerland that the Council of States adopted in December 2015.
+Fathi Derder was instrumental in Zurich's Formula E debut by putting forward a motion to exempt electric cars from a long-standing ban on motor racing in Switzerland that the Council of States adopted in December 2015.

 Preparations for a Formula E race in Switzerland commenced in March 2015 when the Council of States backed a motion put forward by the National Councillor Fathi Derder to exempt electric car racing from a long-standing ban on motor racing in the country.
 The motion was adopted by the Federal Council in December, allowing electric vehicles to race in Switzerland from 1 April 2016 pending authorisation from local authorities with regards to maximum speeds.
 Organisers then began putting forward their candidacies for cities to hold the race.
 They plead for the ePrix to be held in Lugano on 7 May 2016 to replace the Berlin ePrix but this was withdrawn because the required funding of €10 million was not raised and they later supported holding it in Switzerland's largest city Zurich.
 On 21 September 2017, Zurich was included on the 2017–18 Championship's final calendar in a FIA World Motor Sport Council meeting in Paris.
 It was the tenth of twelve scheduled single seater electric car rounds of the 2017–18 Championship and took place at the Zurich Street Circuit on 10 June 2018.
 Prior to the ePrix, Switzerland's last motor race was the 1954 Swiss Grand Prix at Circuit Bremgarten in Bern: Switzerland banned most motor racing in 1955 after the 1955 Le Mans disaster.
 Organisers of the race expected around 25,000 to 150,000 people to attend.